DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 service completed.

-If audited, the licensee shall submit documentation A maximum of 5 CPD
+If audited, a licensee shall provide documentation A maximum of 5 CPD

-from the in-service provider verifying the date and credits may be earned for
+from the in-service provider verifying the date and hours may be earned for

-number of hours for the in-service program, the this type of activity in
+number of CPD hours for the in-service program, this type of activity in

-program’s relationship to speech-language pathology, each renewal period.
+the program’s relationship to speech-language each renewal period.

 Rule 41.
 (1) A CPD provider that is not pre-approved under R 338.629 may be